Vocaloid 4: Unity-chan; Kohaku Otori/AKAZA

 The Unity-Chan is a feminine Japanese vocal voiced by Japanese novice voice actress Kakumoto Asuka.
 Unlike previous software, it has two mascots for the single vocal, Kohaku and AKAZA.
 They were released on the 14 January 2016 for the Unity Engine version of the software "Unity with Vocaloid".
 A special version of the package called "『C89特別仕様 『VOCALOID4 Library unity-chan!』PROJECT:AKAZA スペシャルパッケージ』" was sold at the COMIKET 89 booth.

-They will also be released for the Mobile Vocaloid Editor.
+They were also released for the Mobile Vocaloid Editor.

 They have special licensing terms.
 For use of their vocal within projects, the voice will be provided for free as long as a 10 million yen consultation fee is paid.
 For other public uses of the vocal, a Vocaloid engine fee is required.
 Due to the Yamaha royalty system, users will have to seek consultation with third parties for use with Vocaloid and other companies' vocals.